afbarnard/barnapy/README.md

     python3 -m pip install --user --upgrade https://github.com/afbarnard/barnapy/archive/master.zip#egg=barnapy

-If you need a specific version, replace `master` with the branch, tag, or commit name.
+If you need a specific version, replace "master" with the branch, tag, or commit name.

 You can also download using Git by changing the URL.
-Again, replace `master` to get what you want.
+Again, replace "master" to get what you want.
 This becomes more valuable in combination with the [`--editable`]( https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs) option which keeps the Git repository around for later use ("development